Menopause

 Hormone replacement therapy (HRT)

-HRT can be effective at treating menopausal symptoms, but the risks appear to be substantial.
-Its use continues to be supported for short-term use and for severe symptoms, but its benefit should be re-evaluated annually.
+Its use continues to be supported for short-term use - under five years - and for severe symptoms, but its benefit should be re-evaluated annually.
 A thorough discussion of the patient's wishes and desires, history, symptoms, and risk factors is very important.

 HRT prevents: